Akshat200201/Clothing-Ecommerce-Shop/README.md

 - Stock Indicators: Real-time updates on product availability to ensure customers are informed about in-stock items.

 Technologies Used:
-Front-End: HTML5, CSS3, JavaScript (with React.js framework)
+Front-End: HTML, CSS3, JavaScript (with React.js framework)

-# Responsive Design:
-Mobile-First Approach: The website is designed to be fully responsive and mobile-friendly, ensuring a consistent experience across all devices.

 # Conclusion
 Kuzma Clothing & Shoes is dedicated to providing an exceptional online shopping experience.
 With our comprehensive range of products and user-centric features, we aim to be the go-to destination for fashion enthusiasts seeking convenience, variety, and style.